lrug/lrug.github.io/index.md

 LRUG is hosted by [Skills Matter](http://skillsmatter.com/) who provide the venue; make tea, coffee, & water available during the talks; film the talks; and handle registration.
 We don't currently need venue sponsorship or an alternate venue.

 There are opportunities for pizza or pizza and soft-drinks sponsorship during the meeting, or bar-tab sponsorship after the meeting at the pub.
-If you would like to provide sponsorship you should get in touch with: [Murray Steele](http://h-lame.com/) ([@hlame](http://twitter.com/hlame), [murray.steele@lrug.org](mailto:murray.steele@lrug.org)) to find out the prices and arrange it.
+If you would like to provide sponsorship you should email [sponsors@lrug.org](mailto:sponsors@lrug.org)) to find out the prices and arrange it.

 In return for your sponsorship LRUG will: